Install Elasticsearch

 As root, follow the instructions for your OS distribution:

-For information on Elasticsearch plugin installation and testing, see the Elasticsearch plugin documentation.
+To learn more about Elasticsearch plugin installation and testing, see the Elasticsearch plugin documentation.

-Install the P4 Plugin Filter from a Linux package
+Install the P4 Plugin Filter on Linux

 2. Install the P4 Plugin Filter package on the server hosting Elasticsearch.